This is not the NES Power Glove, it's better

 Seeing the Rapael glove in-person at CES, I had flashbacks to the NES Power Glove.
-The Rapael with its 9-axis movement sensor, bending sensors and 32-bit microcontrollers is more advanced in nearly every way.
-But the Rapael, as the Power Glove did, radiates a spirit of fun and game play.
+The Rapael with its nine-axis movement sensor, bending sensors and 32-bit microcontrollers is more advanced in nearly every way.
+But the Rapael, as the Power Glove did, radiates a spirit of fun and gameplay.
 In fact, gamified exercises are essential to how the glove works.

 A patient wears the wireless glove on their injured hand and wrist.
 The glove connects to the Rapael app which guides the user through repetitive movements to engage specific muscles and tendons.
 For example, I was shown a game where the user has to chop a vegetables using repetitive radial wrist movements.
 Another game, has the user throwing darts which emphasizes the flexing of the fingers.